Global Headquarters in University City

 As housing in these areas can go quick, graduate students unable to snap up housing in these areas, will expand their search to University City’s other micro-neighborhoods, such as Cedar Park and Spruce Hill.
 These areas are known to be more bohemian due to the mix of grand historical homes, the greater diversity, and extensive collection of multicultural businesses and restaurants.

 Get an Apartment Near UPenn Today

-The University City Lofts prides itself in offering University of Pennsylvania graduate students, fellows, medical residents, and PhD candidates an intimate community of peace and tranquility that is just a short distance from all the action that University City has to offer.
+The University City Apartments prides itself in offering University of Pennsylvania graduate students, fellows, medical residents, and PhD candidates an intimate community of peace and tranquility that is just a short distance from all the action that University City has to offer.

 Consisting of just 19 units, each room within the building is outfitted with modern kitchens, equipped with stainless steel appliances.
 Bathrooms contain bathtubs for ultimate relaxation, and you can ditch public laundry rooms for the private in unit wash and dryers.

 The building additionally offers residents a unique collection of amenities, including a roof deck perfect for yoga and meditation, a study lounge, an elevator, and breakfast bars.

 Situated in West Powelton, a haven for artists, creatives, and UPenn academics alike, residents at University City Loft have convenient access to a unique collection of bars, restaurants, and fair-trade coffee shops, immersed withing turn-of-the-century brick buildings and jaw dropping Victorian homes.